noisebridge/PythonClass/11_server_side_dev_flask.md

 1. InstallFest!
-    a. fire up a virtualenv and pip install flask
+    - fire up a virtualenv and pip install flask
-    b. pointing at git if wanted
+    - pointing at git if wanted

 2. The Bare Minimum of HTTP Request Cycle